Stocks and shares, Lifetime and Junior ISAs risks

-The amount you can invest into an ISA or Junior ISA each year is decided by the government.
-You can invest in one cash ISA and one stocks and shares ISA each year, how you split your money between the two doesn’t matter, provided you don’t go over the limit in total.
+The amount you can invest into an ISA each year is decided by the government.
+Currently you can invest up to £20,000 in adult ISAs including a stocks and shares ISA and how you split the money between different types of ISAs doesn’t matter provided you don’t go over the limit in total.

-It is worth remembering that the annual allowance is only available for each single tax year, so if you don’t use your allowance in any year you will lose it.
+It is worth remembering that the annual subscription allowances are only available for each single tax year, so if you don’t use your allowance in any year you will lose it.

-Currently your ISA investments are free from capital gains tax and income tax.
-These benefits may be changed by the government in the future and you should makes sure that you understand any changes that are made.
+Currently ISA investments are free from capital gains tax and income tax.
+Payments to a Lifetime ISA receive a government bonus of 25% - up to £1,000 pa.
+These benefits and bonus payments may be changed or withdrawn by the government in the future and you should make sure that you understand any changes that are made.

-You can transfer investments or cash to our ISA and Junior ISA.
+You can transfer investments or cash to our stocks and shares ISA and Junior ISA.
 If you choose to transfer in cash remember you will be out of the market while the transfer takes place which means you will not be affected by market rises or falls during this time.

 Lifetime ISAs can be transferred from one provider to another.
 Additionally Help to Buy ISAs can be transferred to Lifetime ISAs.
 If you transfer a Help to Buy ISA before 5 April 2018 it doesn’t count towards the annual Lifetime ISA allowance.
 You can transfer your Help to Buy ISA to an AJ Bell Youinvest Lifetime ISA, but we're not currently able to accept transfers from other types of ISA.
 We expect to offer these later in 2017.